 Biting Back At Loan Sharks

-The misery inflicted by loan sharks is being tackled nationwide by a specialist agency but the problem is widespread and we can all play a part in thwarting the callous practices of illegal money-lenders.
+The misery inflicted by loan sharks is being tackled nationwide by a specialist agency but the problem is widespread and we can all play a part in thwarting the practices of illegal money-lenders.

-Doncaster West Development Trust has recently joined forces with the Illegal Money-Lending Team for England to support its vital work in raising awareness of the dangers of loan sharks and to give people the confidence to report them.
+Doncaster West Development Trust has joined forces with the Illegal Money-Lending Team for England to support its vital work in raising awareness of the dangers of loan sharks and to give people the confidence to report them.

 Intimidation is their hallmark and they thrive on striking fear into vulnerable people who feel they can’t escape their clutches and have nowhere to turn.
 But this is not the case because there are practical alternatives and ways to fight back.

-As dangerous as these criminals are, we need to reduce their devastating impact on our communities.
+As dangerous as these criminals are, we need to reduce their impact on our communities.
 An estimated 310,000 households across the country are in debt to loan sharks but, in recent years, many criminals have been prosecuted or jailed thanks to the work of illegal money-lending teams and the courage of residents who report them.